simopt-admin/simopt/docs/source/models/trafficsignal.rst

 Cars are not allowed to spawn at exit-only nodes (E1 and W2), so ``lambdas[2]`` and ``lambdas[3]`` must be less than the lambda values of the entry and exit nodes (N1, N2, S2, S2), so ``lambdas[0]`` and ``lambdas[1]``.
 To translate these direction lambdas into specific entry nodes, we add all the lambda values and divide each one by the total.

-The probability of selecting a given arrival direction (North, South, East or West), is proportional to its lambda value:
+The probability of selecting a given arrival node (N1, N2, S1, S2, E1, E2, W1, W2), is proportional to its lambda value:

 .. math::
     :label: eq_lambda_selection